544 pp., 6.125 x 9.25, 24 halftones, 3 maps, 4 graphs, 11 tables, index

 About the Author

-Robert T. Chase is assistant professor of history at Stony Brook University.
+Robert T. Chase is associate professor of history at Stony Brook University.

 For more information about Robert T. Chase, visit the Author Page.

 "Essential reading for anyone interested in the history of mass incarceration, We Are Not Slaves places incarcerated people themselves at the center of the postwar transformation of Texas prisons, demonstrating how they forged a multiracial, intersectional movement to challenge the brutal regimes of physical, legal, and sexual violence behind prison walls.
 This masterful study offers a template for future historical narratives of prisons and the grassroots."--Donna Murch, author of Living for the City: Migration, Education, and the Rise of the Black Panther Party in Oakland, California

 "Brilliant and richly detailed, We Are Not Slaves is a must-read for those looking to understand the historical relationship between mass incarceration and slavery."--Talitha LeFlouria, author of Chained in Silence: Black Women and Convict Labor in the New South

 "Chase’s excellent work adds a great deal to our understanding of the lives of prisoners, prison discipline, and the complexities of racism, labor, sexuality, and resistance."--Mary Ellen Curtin, author of Black Prisoners and Their World: Alabama, 1865-1900